You might want to sit down for this one! There’s a lot of email marketing jargon out there, and I am going to explain it all! 😛

 Yes, it’s the word all marketers dread!
 A blacklist is a list of flagged IP addresses, email addresses and Domains.
 When used to send ‘from‘, the email will be flagged by the recipient’s incoming server and blocked from its destination.
 It’s a good idea to regularly check the most popular blacklists by using free online tools, such as Mx-ToolBox.

 Your bounce rate is the percentage of emails that were deemed undeliverable amongst the total of emails sent.
 You may have a ‘hard bounce‘ which is a permanent failure (for example, the email address is invalid or no longer exists), or a ‘soft bounce‘ which is a temporary failure, such as the recipient’s inbox is full.
 A soft bounce will continue to send until it eventually delivers or times out.
 At SMTP2GO, a good bounce rate is between 0-8%.
+You can find out more about bounce rates and how to lower your bounce rate here.

 Call to action (CTA)